 - Recommendation for a standardized approach moving forward (either one of the existing approaches or a new one altogether) which is grounded in relevant literature

-- Revised Transportation Sector emissions for one or both inventories based on recommended methodology
+- Revised Waste Sector emissions for one or both inventories based on recommended methodology